lyorig/Halcyon/README.md

 - `HAL_DEBUG_ENABLED`: Enables all debugging macros.
 - `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
 This adds static variables to your program.
 - `HAL_NO_EXIT_ON_PANIC`: Disables exit-on-panic behavior.
 Useful for when you want to roll your own error handling, but still want to trace what went wrong.

+# Wishlist
+Some things I'd like to eventually implement.
+SDL3 should be the big break in this.
+- Event pushing
+- Constexpr variable indicating the platform